-Several months ago, I was contacted by Black Lapel co-owner Derek Tian, and fortunately I had a chance to meet him at his office in New York.
+Several months ago, I was contacted by Black Lapel co-owner Derek Tian, and fortunately, I had a chance to meet him at his office in New York.
 He wore a brown faux tweed herringbone sport coat that fit him very well, and so I was eager to learn more.
 Together with Warren Liao, Christopher O’Young founded Black Lapel in 2011 with the goal of offering affordable, yet customizable men’s clothes.
 All three are Chinese-American, and they produce their garments in China.
 In fact, at least one of them is always in China at any given point in time to ensure everything works the way it should.

 After talking a bit, we decided that it would be a good idea to do a review of one of their suits.
-Although I could have been measured right then and there, we both thought it would be more valuable to order a suit on the website like a regular customer.
+Although I could have been measured right then and there, we both thought it would be more valuable to order a suit on the website as a regular customer.

-While I was at the office, I had a chance to look at all of the fabrics, which was definitely an advantage.
+While I was at the office, I had a chance to look at all of the fabrics, which was an advantage.
 Black Lapel sources its cloth from Filarte, a large weaver based out of Biella, Italy that produces many of its fabrics directly in China.
 That way, supply chains are short and efficient.
 Most of the fabrics I saw were fine worsted wool in light weights, while only very few sport coat fabrics were heavier than 12 oz /360 grams.
 As you know, heavier fabrics simply drape better.

 Interestingly, the cloth selection on the website is rather limited.
-Black Lapel deliberately does this in order to guarantee the best prices, and to keep website logistics economical.
+Black Lapel deliberately does this to guarantee the best prices, and to keep website logistics economical.
 If you are an existing customer who lives in NYC, you may stop by at their office and take a look at their fabric swatch books in person.

 On the website, you are currently limited to 35 suit fabrics and 17 sport coat fabrics.
-Personally, I chose the brown / blue Bedford plaid fabric which is a worsted of 100% Super 110′s wool in 9 oz /275 grams.
+Personally, I chose the brown / blue Bedford plaid fabric which is a worsted of 100% Super 110’s wool in 9 oz /275 grams.
 Although listed as blazer fabric only I requested it to be made up as a suit, despite the warnings of Black Lapel.
 Blazer fabrics are usually woven differently than suiting fabrics and more prone to wear or sometimes piling.
-If you are looking for a workhorse business suit then this material is not recommended for pants because chances are you will see some wear in the crotch area early on.
-However, I do have a lot of suits and I never had any issues with trousers showing wear prematurely, which is why I never buy a second pair of trousers and I opted to go with this fabric.
+If you are looking for a workhorse business suit, then this material is not recommended for pants because chances are you will see some wear in the crotch area early on.
+However, I do have a lot of suits, and I never had any issues with trousers showing wear prematurely, which is why I never buy a second pair of trousers and I opted to go with this fabric.